 - Learners will understand the importance of and be able to apply the principles of ethics to improve the organisational culture.

-- Course Duration: 5 days (classroom), 2 weeks to complete SHEQ Management System assignment
+- Classroom Duration: 5 days (classroom), 2 weeks to complete SHEQ Management System assignment

 - Professional Body: Saiosh